 Perhaps that last step was a little unsatisfying.
 We’ve added Linkerd to Emojivoto, but there are no visible changes to the application!
 That is part of Linkerd’s design—it does its best not to interfere with a functioning application.

 Let’s take a closer look at what Linkerd is actually doing.
 To do this, we’ll need to install an extension.
 Linkerd’s core control plane is extremely minimal, so Linkerd ships with extensions that add non-critical but often useful functionality to Linkerd, including a variety of dashboards.

-- The viz extension, which will install an on-cluster metric stack; or
+Let’s install the viz extension, which will install an on-cluster metric stack and dashboard.

 linkerd viz install | kubectl apply -f - # install the on-cluster metrics stack

-Once you’ve installed your extensions, let’s validate everything one last time:
+Once you’ve installed the extension, let’s validate everything one last time:

 With the control plane and extensions installed and running, we’re now ready to explore Linkerd!
-If you installed the viz extension, run:
+Access the dashboard with:

 linkerd viz dashboard &